 Acquisitions - During 2017 and 2018, we executed on our acquisitions strategy by acquiring 15 home health and hospice agencies and 14 senior living communities.
 We expect these acquisitions will contribute to additional revenue growth in 2019 and future periods.
-Subsequent to fiscal 2018, we acquired six home health and hospice agencies, one senior living community and new ancillary services that are complementary to our existing businesses.
-As of May 6, 2019, our home health and hospice business provided home health, hospice and home care services from 60 agencies, and our senior living business operated 51 senior living communities.

 Adoption of Revenue Recognition Standard - On January 1, 2018, we adopted Accounting Standards Codification Topic 606, Revenue from Contracts with Customers (ASC 606) under the modified retrospective method.
 The new revenue standard outlines a single, comprehensive model requiring revenue to be recognized upon transfer of control of the promised goods or services to the customer at an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 The adoption of ASC 606 did not have a material impact on the measurement nor the recognition of revenue of contracts for which all revenue had not been recognized as of January 1, 2018.